 Dielectric unions or galvanized steel fittings must not be used in a system with this boiler.
 Doing so WILL VOID the warranty.
-Use only copper, brass, black iron, or stainless steel fittings.
+Use only copper, brass, or stainless steel fittings.
+Teflon thread sealant must be used on all connections.

 Plumbing of this product should only be done by a qualified, licensed plumber in accordance with all local plumbing codes.
 The boiler may be connected to an indirect water heater to supply domestic hot water.
-NTI offers indirect water heaters in a wide range of gallon sizes in stainless steel construction.
+NTI offers indirect water heaters in a wide range of gallon sizes in either stainless steel or glass-lined construction.